X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Method

-To maximize efficiency, we pair this scheme with a custom GPU kernel optimized to execute only the minimal pixel-level calculations required for the subsampled grid locations.
-The rasterizer directly outputs this compact prediction, entirely avoiding the computational and memory burdens of forming a dense semantic feature map before subsampling.
+Crucially, rather than relying on standard high-level tensor subsampling, we implement this via \textbf{a custom GPU kernel written in CUDA}.
+This low-level optimization directly rasterizes only the minimal pixel-level calculations required for the subsampled locations.
+By doing so, it entirely avoids the computational and memory burdens of handling a full-resolution semantic supervision map.